 Distilled water is basically boiled tap water.
 It’s heated to a point where all the trace elements are removed, but is it natural?
 What about the healthy minerals that our dogs need?
 It can be difficult to determine what’s right or wrong for our pets and sometimes our decisions can do more harm than good.

 Can I Give My Dog Distilled Water?
 Answer: Yes, in moderation

-Distilled water has had all the minerals removed, making it completely free of any chlorine or other minerals.
-It’s often suggested to use this to relieve small dogs such as Maltese from having runny tear ducts.
+It’s often suggested to use distilled water to relieve small dogs, such as Maltese, from having runny tear ducts.

-But it’s not all good and choosing bottled spring water instead of distilled water is a much healthier choice for your pet if you don’t want to give them tap water.
-All the mineral content of the water is destroyed during the distilling process and it would be safe to give your dog one to two times a week at the most, the rest of the week offer tap or bottled spring water.
+All the trace mineral content of distilled water is destroyed during the distillation process and it would be safe to give your dog one to two times a week at the most, the rest of the week offer tap or bottled spring water.

-There have been reports of potassium deficiency and heart problems related to dogs that are only offered distilled water, this is because the minerals have been completely removed.
+There have been reports of potassium deficiency and heart problems related to dogs that are only given distilled water.
+This is because the removed minerals render the water completely devoid of nutrients.

-The minerals in water offer dogs strong muscles and if you only have the choice of giving your dog distilled water, find out from the vet what supplements you can give to ensure your fluffy friends is getting his daily intake of minerals that he needs to stay healthy and strong.
+Water actually plays an important role in the development of strong muscles.
+If you only have the choice of giving your dog distilled water, ask a vet what supplements you can give your dog to ensure they’re getting proper intake of minerals.
+This way they’ll stay healthy and strong.

-While no harm has been reported in dogs that were given distilled water a couple of times a week, giving it on a daily basis is not a good option.
+While no harm will likely occur in dogs given distilled water a couple of times a week, providing it on a daily basis is not a good option.